afondiel/computer-science-notebook/programming/readme.md

 ![programming-languages-genealogical-tree](./resources/diagram.png)
 [Credit to rigaux.org](http://rigaux.org/)

-This a "Hello World" resources for programming languages and data structures.
+This is a "Hello World" resources for programming languages and data structures.

 ## Contributing